 Disclaimer – This is a sponsored post by Floor & Decor.
 All opinions are 100% my own.

 Got the Mondays on this fine Friday?
-Well, I’m here to help with a fun first floor bathroom update!
+Well, I’m here to help with a fun first floor bathroom tile update!
 Nothing like a big beefy post all about tiling a bathroom to perk you right up (while you don’t have to lift a finger except to do your salt bae scroll).
 We finally made some great progress on the first floor bathroom and I wanted to show you all the things.
-As well as spilling my secret to tiling that curved alcove in the picture below.
+As well as spilling my secret on how to tile that curved alcove in the picture below.
 Just wait for it 🙂

 As you know, we started this process by creating a plan.
 You can see that moodboard in this old post.
 It will help you if you don’t know what direction we are going in 🙂 And then check out this post about how we pick out bathroom tile combos.
 It will help explain things a little further.
 But TODAY we are gonna show you!
 AHhhh!
 I’m excited!!!!!
 It definitely doesn’t look like this anymore….